 On Friday 5th April 2002 the first of these two vehicles, fleet number 1701 (registration number VU02PKX) was delivered to Worcester (Padmore Street) depot, the second vehicle, fleet number 1702 (registration number VU02PKY), being delivered on the following Monday.
 Both vehicles were delivered in FirstGroup corporate “Barbie” livery.

-By late April 2002, both vehicles had entered service at Hereford depot and initially were being used on Service 110 and Service 111 between Bartonsham, the General Hospital and the City centre, and the Sunday only Service 32/38 between Hereford and Ross-on-Wye, which was interworked with Service 32 to provide a through service to Gloucester.
+By late April 2002, both vehicles had entered service at Hereford (Friars Street) depot and initially were being used on Hereford Local Service 110 and Service 111, running a circular route between Bartonsham, the General Hospital and Hereford City Centre.
+On Sundays they were used on Service 38 between Hereford and Ross-on-Wye, which was interworked with Service 32 to provide a through service to Gloucester.
 All of these routes were operated with funding from Herefordshire Council.

 On Monday 6th January 2003 First Midland Red Buses Limited were due to start operating Cross-City “easyLINK” service in Worcester, linking the Dines Green estate on the West side of the River Severn to the new Royal Hospital and Warndon estates on the East.
 For these services the company was due to take delivery of new Optare Solo buses, however these vehicles were delivered late and the new services were not started until May 2003.

 Like the two examples at Hereford, these vehicles were partly paid for using County Council grants under the “easyLINK” scheme.
 Tweleve vehicles were originally to be purchased, with eleven in service during peak times and one spare.
 However, before the vehicles were delivered the order was changed from tweleve 22-seat vehicles to ten 26-seat vehicles.